Where does all the material go?

 There are frequent question about what happens to the recycling we collect.

-Commingled Glass, Cans & Mixed Plastics – Rishton Waste Paper
+Co-mingled Glass, Cans & Mixed Plastics – Lancashire Renewables

-Your glass, cans and plastics is delivered into Rishton Waste Paper.
+Your glass, cans and mixed plastics is delivered into Lancashire Renewables.

 The material stream is loaded into a material sorting unit which first uses a ‘trommel’ to recover the glass then a combination of hand picking and under an over band magnets.
 The magnets removes all of the cans and the remaining plastics have a final sort by hand.

 The glass material is also sorted by size, and the plant creates a number of output grades depending on the specifications of its customers.